shadowlockgh/licentia/guides/bodyslide_guide.md

 ---

-If you have any questions or problems, stop by #ln-modded-support in [Vermi's Hub Discord Server](https://discord.gg/hRCYPMpX7J) and we can help you work them out.
+If you have any questions or problems, stop by the Licentia Next Category in [Vermi's Hub Discord Server](https://discord.gg/hRCYPMpX7J) and we can help you work them out!